 The Gateway Curriculum provides three Clinical Immersions in Phase 1 of the student experience–one each in the outpatient, inpatient, and procedural environments.
 Each immersion is three weeks in length.

 Washington University School of Medicine provides an environment where exceptional clinical training occurs.
 We have one of the nation’s largest academic medical centers.
-Our on-site hospital affiliates provide 2,021 licensed beds; two of those affiliates, Barnes-Jewish Hospital and St. Louis Children’s Hospital, are members of BJC HealthCare, the first integrated health-care system in the country.
+Our on-site hospital affiliates provide 1,893 licensed beds; two of those affiliates, Barnes-Jewish Hospital and St. Louis Children’s Hospital, are members of BJC HealthCare, the first integrated health-care system in the country.
+These large and highly rated hospitals provide outstanding training opportunities, with a large volume of primary through quaternary care patients.
 Students play an integral role in hands-on patient care, working in small groups with master clinicians, residents and fellows.
 World-renowned resources that help learners become their best selves include:

 - Extraordinary clinical facilities